isinghrana/ai-starterkit-mymeds/chapter2/Readme.md

 * Azure Storage - is Microsoft's cloud storage solution for modern data storage scenarios, a storage account offers multiple ways to storage files and we will be uses Azure Blobs for the purpose of our purpose.
 * CosmosDb  - is a fully managed NoSQL database service which allows saving documents without the need to design table in rigid formats and provides superior querying capabilities where saved information can be looked up easily in a performant manner.
 * Logic App Service - is a cloud service that helps you automate tasks and workflows, for our purpose we will be using the Logic App to develop the background process which runs once the image is uploaded to Azure Storage.
 The solutions are developed using drag drop without coding effort,
+* Cognitive Service - Cognitive Services bring AI within reach of every developer—without requiring machine-learning expertise.
+All it takes is an API call to embed the ability to see, hear, speak, search, understand, and accelerate decision-making into your apps.

 ## Learn More